Welcome back to the home of #ThursThreads for Week 631. Year 12! What a fantastic testament to the writing community. Y’all rock!

 “Yes, it’s my residence.
 Is there a reason you’re really here, Mr. Aberdeen?”
 Corbin crossed his arms over his chest.

 Max didn’t answer the question, but looked pensively out the front window.
 “You know, this was always my favorite place to visit.
-My grandfather own a lot of this part of town.
+My grandfather owned a lot of this part of town.
 Did you know that?
 But over the years, he sold off pieces of his land until he had nothing but this house.
 So, that was how he ended his life—penniless and landless.
 Sad, really.”

 Corbin wanted to roll his eyes.
 The family hadn’t stepped up when John wanted to sell.
 Where the hell was Max when dear old gramps wanted out?